ahsanakhtar91/mui-data-grid-react-example/README.md

-# mui-data-grid-react-example
-MUI Data Grid being used in a React app to view and paginate data
+# MUI Data Grid (React)
+This is just an example React web app that demonstrates the usage of MUI Data Grid.

+A Table component is created to view, paginate and sort the data received from an API, using MUI Data Grid.